763-586-9988

 What is TMJ?

-TMJ stands for temporomandibular joint, its the jaw joint or hinge that connects your bottom jaw to your skull.
+TMJ stands for temporomandibular jjoint, it’s the jaw joint or hinge that connects your bottom jaw to your skull.
 You have a temporomandibular joint on each side of your jaw; right side, left side.

-The temporomandibular joint is formed by your temporal bone of your skull, the jawbone, and various jaw muscles.
-In between the two bones is a small space that contains a disc or cushion that helps provides a smooth, painless motion when you open, close, and move your jaw side to side.
+The temporomandibular joint is formed by the temporal bone of your skull, the jawbone, and various jaw muscles.
+In between the two bones is a small space that contains a disc or cushion that helps provide a smooth, painless motion when you open, close, and move your jaw side to side.

 TMJ vs TMD